hrharshit/Rep_counter/README.md

 Contributions to the project are welcome!
 If you encounter any issues or have ideas for improvements, please submit a pull request or open an issue on the GitHub repository.

-Author: Durgaprasad Sahoo - www.github.com/durgaprasad-sahoo/
+Author: Harshit Raj - www.github.com/hrharshit/

 References: